claraqin/neonMicrobe/README.md

 ### Input data

 The **Download NEON Data** vignette demonstrates how to download NEON data, optionally writing to the file system.
-By default, the input data is downloaded into the following structure:
+By default, the input data is downloaded into the following structure, which is created in the working directory after running `makeDataDirectories()`:

 ![NEON Ecosphere MS Figure-Making Workspace (10)](https://user-images.githubusercontent.com/12421420/113089173-f3badc00-919b-11eb-84e6-b7f9a2abbb72.png)